Founder's Story: Paralysis to Professional Dancer

-Though we are still young and trying to figure it all out, in the last year and half I brought Infinite Flow's pro dance troupe to perform 50+ times, taught 150+ inclusive dance classes and workshops, and instructed 200+ wheelchair users, and we have global brands such as Red Bull, Facebook, Apple Inc, and Ovation TV as partners.
+Though we are still young and trying to figure it all out, in the last couple years I brought Infinite Flow's pro dance troupe to perform 60+ times, taught 150+ inclusive dance classes and workshops, instructed 200+ wheelchair users, and we have global brands such as Red Bull, Facebook, Apple Inc, and Ovation TV as partners.
 Current ongoing programs include Infinite Flow's professional dance troupe; weekly community wheelchair dance classes; Infinite Flow Kids (a kids performance group); community outreach; and our newest program is #DanceForInclusion (initially #InfiniteInclusion) - a program focussed specifically on advocating on inclusion through dance and innovation.
 (See our pilot flashmob HERE).
-Receiving many messages from people around the world for us to come to their regions, I am in the process of writing a teacher training program to reach more people as well.
+Receiving many messages from people around the world for us to come to their regions, I am in the process of figuring out how I can train more dance educators to run inclusive dance programs.

 I look forward to growing the company and moving our mission to use dance as a vehicle to mainstream inclusion and eliminate the stigma behind disability.
 If you would like to get involved in being part of or building Infinite Flow, please contact us at InfiniteFlowDance@gmail.com or 949-267-8751.
 Many Blessings!